MattechLab/monalisa/docs/coil_sensitivity_map_yj.rst

 Coil Sensitivity Map Estimation YJ
 ================================

-Certainly!
-Here is a refined version of your documentation point:

 After obtaining the body coil pre-scan and the selected coil pre-scan data, we first extract and read the metadata from these pre-scan files.

 .. code-block:: matlab